pywbem/pywbem/docs/mocksupport.rst

 .. _`mock repository operation modes`:

-The mock repository supports two operation modes:

-* full mode: The repository must contain the classes and qualifier types that are needed for the operations that are invoked.
+The repository contains the classes and qualifier types that are needed for the operations that are invoked.
 This results in a behavior of the faked operations that is close to the behavior of the operations of a real WBEM server.

-* lite mode: The repository does not need to contain any classes and qualifier types, and can be used when it contains only instances.
-This simplifies the setup of the mock repository for users, but it also affects the behavior of the faked instance operations to be farther away from the behavior of the operations of a real WBEM server.
-For example, the faked `EnumerateInstances` operation will not return instances of subclasses when `DeepInheritance` is set, because without looking at classes, there is no way it can find out what the subclasses are.
-And of course, class operations and qualifier operations that retrieve objects don't work at all if the mock repository does not contain them.

-The operation mode of the mock repository is selected when creating a :class:`~pywbem_mock.FakedWBEMConnection` object, through its `repo_lite` init parameter.
-Full mode is the default.

 The following example demonstrates setting up a faked connection, adding several CIM objects defined in a MOF string to its mock repository, and